Co-ownership Regulation

 If the co-ownership rules are not respected, the co-owners' union or the trustee or any co-owner may to appeal to the court of the place where the immovable is situated.
 Before that, however, mediation must be initiated.

-At the time of the purchase, the co-owner of the lot receive a copy of the co-ownership settlement and the trustee has a copy.
+At the time of the act of purchase, the owner of the lot receives a copy of the co-ownership regulation and the condominium trustee has a copy.

 In case of loss of the co-ownership settlement, it is possible to obtain a copy from another co-owner, notably a member of the trade union council.

-If no one has been able to provide a copy of the regulations, it should be requested from the trustee.
-However, the trustee is not obliged to accept and may also provide for billing to provide this service (variable charges depending on the trustee's contract).
+If no one has been able to provide a copy of the regulations, it should be requested from the condominium trustee.
+However, the latter may provide for billing to provide this service (variable fees depending on the contract of trustee of condominium).

 Condominium by-law registered in 1956 or later